Critical Thinking with AI: Two Approaches

 Critical thinking, a crucial skill for our students’ career success, involves analyzing information, evaluating its reliability, and making judgments based on it.
 However, mastering critical thinking is not easy work.
 It requires a deep understanding of the qualities of what we are evaluating and the criteria appropriate to the evaluation of those qualities (Paul, 1993).
 Without being well-informed, we risk falling into the trap of bias and faulty thinking, which can affect our beliefs and actions (Nelson, 2024).

-As an expert in both content and critical thinking in your field or discipline, you may be able to identify the shortcomings of AI outputs with ease, but your students (as novices) may struggle to notice patterns, gaps, assumptions, and errors in thinking (Nelson, 2024).
+As an expert in both field content and critical thinking in your field, you may be able to identify the shortcomings of AI outputs with ease, but your students (as novices) may struggle to notice patterns, gaps, assumptions, and errors in thinking (Nelson, 2024).
 In teaching critical thinking in the AI age, students may fall back on using AI as an “answer” tool, often shortcutting the more time-, effort-, and experience-intensive process of concluding using a combination of reasoning and evidence.

 How can we use AI to foster rather than replace critical thinking?
 The answer may lie in providing worked examples demonstrating the steps taken in the critical thinking process, using AI not as an answer tool but as a process tool.
 Making the critical thinking process visible using AI can also show students its capabilities and weaknesses as a tool that predicts but cannot “think” critically (MIT Horizon, 2024).